wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * Reusing templates
    <br /><br />

-The objective is to <strong>save money</strong> by automating the configuration of servers and other resources, which is quicker and more consistent than manually clicking through the GUI.
+The objective is to accellerate work AND <strong>save money</strong> by automating the configuration of servers and other resources, which is quicker and more consistent than manually clicking through the GUI.
+That's called the <a target="_blank" href="https://apparently.me.uk/terraform-environment-application-pattern/overview.html"> "Infrastructure-Application Pattern (I-A)"</a>.

 ## Infrastructure as Code (IaC) Competition

-The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform, based on
-<a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c">analysis</a>:
+The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform, based on <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c">analysis</a>:

 <table border="1" cellpadding="4" cellspacing="0">
 <thead><tr><th>&nbsp;</th><th>Maturity</th><th>Community</th><th>Type